 - 10.4.1.
 A child is considered to be persistently absent (PA) if they miss 10% (equivalent to 1 day or more a fortnight across a full school year) or more of their schooling across the school year for whatever reason. - 10.4.2.
-Any case that is seen to have reached the PA threshold or is at risk of moving towards that level, is given priority and parents will be informed of this immediately.
+Any case that is seen to have reached the PA threshold or is at risk of moving towards that level, is given priority and parents will be informed of this immediately. - 10.4.3.
+PA children are tracked and monitored carefully through attendance meetings involving Mrs P. Milham, Mrs R. Boulton and Mrs K. Redhead.

-- 10.4.3.
-PA children are tracked and monitored carefully through weekly attendance meeting involving Mrs R. Boulton, Attendance Officer, Mrs P. Milham, Family Liaison Officer, and Mrs K. Redhead, Principal, and we also combine this with academic mentoring where absence affects attainment. - 10.4.4.
+- 10.4.4.
 All our PA children and their parents/carers will be supported through an attendance action plan.
 The plan may include: - Allocation of additional support through a mentor, - Individual incentive programmes - Participation in group activities around raising attendance. - Referral to Early Help for family support. - 10.4.5.
-The data relating to PA cases are also automatically made known to Mrs R. Boulton, Attendance Officer, Mrs P. Milham, Family Liaison Officer, and Mrs K. Redhead, Principal. - 10.4.6.
+The data relating to PA cases are also automatically made known to Mrs P. Milham, Mrs R. Boulton and Mrs K. Redhead. - 10.4.6.
 If your child has, or is at risk of, reaching the threshold for PA, you will be asked to provide evidence for any future absence.
 This may be medical evidence for illness which can be in the form of prescriptions, medicine packaging or hospital letters.